Political Philosophy

 certain ideology or philosophy.
 In dictatorships exercised by a sovereign or other individual dictators, the dictatorship can be toppled simply by removing from power that single individual.
 But, when a class organized by multiple individuals is the body of the dictatorship, it is exceedingly difficult to eliminate the dictatorship.
 This kind of dictatorship is very difficult to break except by applying the power of an organization greater than the dictatorship or by applying international pressure.
 The rule of yang-ban in our nation is also a type of class dictatorship, and this had continued for hundreds of years.
 The fascism of Italy and Germany's Nazism are instances of dictatorship known to everyone.

-However, that which is to be feared the most among all forms of class dictatorship is the class dictatorship that is founded on philosophy.
 The class dictatorship that was exercised for hundreds of years in Joseon Dynasty Korea was founded on Confucianism (and, within Confucianism, on what is known as the Chu-tzu school of thought).
 This was a dictatorship that imposed its grip not only in the realm of politics but also in all other areas such as ideology, scholarship, social life, family life, and even individual life.
 Under this dictatorship, our people's culture withered away, and their energies wore out.
 Because schools of thought other than the Chu-tze school were not allowed to develop, the negative consequences of this extended into areas such as art, the economy and even industry.

 In fact, the biggest reason for the decline of our nation and of our people's power has its roots in this type of dictatorship.
 This is because the class dictatorship of yang-ban effectively suppressed all development of our culture and our national power.
 No matter how great were the thoughts and the ideas that brewed in our people's minds, they were not allowed to be expressed and made known to the world unless the person with the ideas belonged to the ruling class or the ideas themselves were acceptable to the ruling class.
 As a result, how many branches of new ideas and new plans must have been stepped on and killed as they were about to sprout or even before they had an opportunity to germinate?
 One cannot feel more acutely the importance of the freedom of speech.
 Only in nations that have the freedom of speech can there be progress.